apify/actor-whitepaper/pages/ACTOR_FILE.md

   "changelog": "../../../shared/CHANGELOG.md",

   // Links to input/output extened JSON schema files or inlined objects.
-  // COMPATIBILITY: This used to be called "input", all implementations should support it "inputSchema": "./input_schema.json", "outputSchema": "./output_schema.json",
+  // BACKWARDS COMPATIBILITY: This used to be called "input", all implementations should support it "inputSchema": "./input_schema.json", "outputSchema": "./output_schema.json",

   // Links to storages schema files, or inlined schema objects.
   // These aren't standard JSON schema files, but our own format.
 See ./DATASET_SCHEMA.md
-  // COMPATIBILITY: This used to be "storages.keyValueStore", all implementations should support it "datasetSchema": "../shared_schemas/generic_dataset_schema.json"
+  // BACKWARDS COMPATIBILITY: This used to be "storages.keyValueStore" sub-object, all implementations should support it "datasetSchema": "../shared_schemas/generic_dataset_schema.json"

   "keyValueStoreSchema": "./key_value_store_schema.json",